This might sound wild, but olive oil makes ice cream unbelievably silky.

 Instructions

 - Blend: Combine half and half, olive oil, sweetened condensed milk, vanilla, and lemon in a blender.
 Blend until smooth and fully emulsified — meaning the olive oil is completely mixed in with no oily layer on top.
-It should look creamy and uniform, not separated.
+It should look creamy and uniform, not separated.2 cups half and half, 3 tablespoon extra virgin olive oil, ½ cup sweetened condensed milk, 1 teaspoon vanilla extract, 2 teaspoon lemon juice

 - Freeze: Pour into a Ninja Creami pint and freeze for 24 hours on a level surface.